JumaJuiceTime/CairnHack/resources/more-relics.md

 - **Recharge**: Soak the chainmail in oil for 1 hour.

 ### Bracelet of Slithering, 2 charges
-- A jade bracelet that transforms into a 10 STR / 11 DEX / 8 WIL venomous snake under the bearer's control.
+- A jade bracelet that transforms into a 10 STR / 11 AGL / 8 PRS venomous snake under the bearer's control.
 - **Recharge**: Feed the snake with something living.

 ### Rope of Attachment, 5 charges